This article gives a step by step set of instructions to set up

 - On the Web Module page, check the box for Generate web.xml deployment descriptor.
 This creates a starting

-file for you.
-Without this, the system is difficult to configure down the line. - If you selected JavaServer Faces v2.0 Project then you will have to choose an implementation to use.
+- If you selected JavaServer Faces v2.0 Project then you will have to choose an implementation to use.
 Click the download button (which looks like a floppy disc with a down arrow next to it) and select Apache’s Myfaces JSP Core-2.0 implementation.
 The first time I did this it said “failed to open zip", so I tried again and it worked!

 - Clicked Finish and let it whoor away.

-to c:\java\workspace\carshare\WebContent\WEB-INF\lib
+c:\java\jersey-archive-1.6\lib to

-While we are here we’ll install the MySQL driver jar as well.
+While we are here we’ll install the

 - Hop over to MySQL’s connector/J download page: http://dev.mysql.com/downloads/connector/j/